Qubit: Qudits and qutrits

 The term qudit denotes the unit of quantum information that can be realized in suitable d-level quantum systems.
-A qubit register that can be measured to N states is identical to an N-level qudit.
-A rarely used synonym for qudit is quNit, since both d and N are frequently used to denote the dimension of a quantum system.

 Qudits are similar to the integer types in classical computing, and may be mapped to (or realized by) arrays of qubits.
-Qudits where the d-level system is not an exponent of 2 can not be mapped to arrays of qubits.
+Qudits where the d-level system is not an exponent of 2 cannot be mapped to arrays of qubits.
 It is for example possible to have 5-level qudits.

 In 2017, scientists at the National Institute of Scientific Research constructed a pair of qudits with 10 different states each, giving more computational power than 6 qubits.

 In 2022, researchers at the University of Innsbruck succeeded in developing a universal qudit quantum processor with trapped ions.
 In the same year, researchers at Tsinghua University's Center for Quantum Information implemented the dual-type qubit scheme in trapped ion quantum computers using the same ion species.
+In 2025, the Innsbruck team managed to simulate two-dimensional lattice gauge theories on their qudit quantum computer.

+Also in 2022, researchers at the University of California, Berkeley developed a technique to dynamically control the cross-Kerr interactions between fixed-frequency qutrits, achieving high two-qutrit gate fidelities.
+This was followed by a demonstration of extensible control of superconducting qudits up to $d=4$ in 2024 based on programmable two-photon interactions.

 Similar to the qubit, the qutrit is the unit of quantum information that can be realized in suitable 3-level quantum systems.
 This is analogous to the unit of classical information trit of ternary computers.
+Besides the advantage associated with the enlarged computational space, the third qutrit level can be exploited to implement efficient compilation of multi-qubit gates.

-Physical implementations
+Physical implementation

 Any two-level quantum-mechanical system can be used as a qubit.
-Multilevel systems can be used as well, if they possess two states that can be effectively decoupled from the rest (e.g., ground state and first excited state of a nonlinear oscillator).
+Multilevel systems can be used as well, if they possess two states that can be effectively decoupled from the rest (e.g., the ground state and first excited state of a nonlinear oscillator).
 There are various proposals.
-Several physical implementations that approximate two-level systems to various degrees were successfully realized.
-Similarly to a classical bit where the state of a transistor in a processor, the magnetization of a surface in a hard disk and the presence of current in a cable can all be used to represent bits in the same computer, an eventual quantum computer is likely to use various combinations of qubits in its design.
+Several physical implementations that approximate two-level systems to various degrees have been successfully realized.
+Similarly to a classical bit, where the state of a transistor in a processor, the magnetization of a surface in a hard disk, and the presence of current in a cable can all be used to represent bits in the same computer, an eventual quantum computer is likely to use various combinations of qubits in its design.

 All physical implementations are affected by noise.
 The so-called T1 lifetime and T2 dephasing time are a time to characterize the physical implementation and represent their sensitivity to noise.
 A higher time does not necessarily mean that one or the other qubit is better suited for quantum computing because gate times and fidelities need to be considered, too.

-Different applications like Quantum sensing, Quantum computing and Quantum communication are using different implementations of qubits to suit their application.
+Different applications like quantum sensing, quantum computing and quantum communication use different implementations of qubits to suit their application.

 The following is an incomplete list of physical implementations of qubits, and the choices of basis are by convention only.